 The process moves along more quickly if both parents can reach an agreement on how custody should be handled.
 Once a child custody and visitation decree is issued, if either parent fails to honor the terms of the order, he or she can be held in contempt.
 Our custody attorneys represent clients alleging and defending custody violations.

-If you are looking for Marietta custody lawyers, the law firm of Smith, Dettmering, Morgan, Schnatmeier & Collins, LLP in Marietta, GA is ready to help clients throughout Georgia.
+If you are looking for Marietta custody lawyers, the law firm of Smith, Schnatmeier, Dettmering, Collins & Reeves, LLP, in Marietta, GA is ready to help clients throughout Georgia.